govindthange/de-knight/README.md

 - Decide whether you want to hire somebody for an offline task.
 - Decide whether you want to fire somebody for doing a bad job.

-### **How much power does DGT holders actually possess?**
+### ☝️ **How much power does DGT holders actually possess?**

 The DGT holders vote on how the money in the treasury gets spent.

 Usually 1 DGT indicates 1 Vote but this gives unfair advantage to those who hold more tokens.

-Rather than favoring the number of tokens held the De-Knight smart contracts favor the time a certain wallet has held their governance tokens for.
-It incentizes early adopters who believed in the project and have been along for decision making processes for the longest.
+Rather than favoring the number of tokens held, the De-Knight smart contracts favor the time a certain wallet has held their governance tokens for.
+It incentivizes early adopters who believed in the project and have been along for decision making processes for the longest.

-# De-Knight Treasury
+# 🏁 De-Knight Treasury

-The funds generated from the initial tokens form the treasury.
-The treasury allows for the funding for any proposals reaching a majority consensus amongst the token holders.
+The treasury is made up of the proceeds from the ICO.
+Any initiatives that receive support from the majority of token holders can be funded by the Treasury.
+In other words, the treasury allows for the funding for any proposals reaching a majority consensus amongst the token holders.
 These treasuries can later grow in value even further through liquid treasury and events such as staking, transaction fees.

+# 🏁 De-Knight Crowdfunding

+De-Knight supports crowdfunding through `peer-to-peer` fund raising model that removes the need for intermediaries.
+The game's `DGT (♞)` coins are exchangeable over peer to peer network.

+This blockchain-based fundraising system provides an option for tournament organisers who plan to commit time, money, and resources to either renting a location for the match or spending money on marketing.
+With this crowdfunding feature the organisers can assess market acceptance & viability even before committing the accumulated funds.
+This knowledge makes tournament organizers even more willing to take on the financial risk of scheduling potentially lucrative matches.

+### ☝️ **So how does De-Knight crowdfunding work?**

+When some organizer of proposes a chess tournament, interested parties like investor, sponsors, and donors may support this event by pledging funds or buying NFTs.

+Each supporter transfers a certain amount of `DGT (♞)` tokens to the Crowdfund contract.
+Crowdfund contract acts like an escrow account.
+When the total amount in this escrow account reaches the desired amount within a stipulated time frame, the organizer may claim the entire fund to start preparing for the envisaged chess tournament.

+### 🏳️ The 2 scenarios

+1. Once the campaign for the proposed tournament is successful and authorised by the designated DAO members via voting, the organisers are given full/partial funding.

+2. A portion of the funds is released to speed up project progress once each milestone (such as booking a chess venue or finishing a marketing campaign) is achieved and approved by a specific percentage of backers.

+### 🏳️ The De-Knight Crowdfunding Contract

+Crowdfunding is a program that defines and enforces all the terms & conditions under which the collected funds are to be released to the tournament organizers.
+This contract allows investors, sponsors, or donors to choose a campaign that they wish to invest/donate in.
+The Crowdfund contract enables a transparent relationship where organizers and investors/sponsors/donors are protected.
+Donors/sponsors can safely contribute to their favorite chess tournaments.
+The audience may also buy NFTs to support the tournament.

-# De-Knight Tournament Campaign Workflow
+### 🏳️ De-Knight Tournament Campaign Workflow

-1. Event organizers proposes a chess tournament.
+1. Event organizer proposes a chess tournament.
 2. DGT holders vote for the proposal through De-Knight Governance contract.
-3. Based on voting the De-Knight's designated/elected group through its multi-sig wallets approve the creation of a chess tournament campaign.
+3. Based on the voting result the De-Knight's designated/elected members, through its multi-sig wallets, approve the creation of a chess tournament campaign.
 4. Event organizers execute Crowdfund::launch() w/ campaign's start date, end date and goal.
-5. Investors/Donars execute Crowdfund::pledge()/unpledge() before campaign's end date.
+5. Investors/sponsors/donors execute Crowdfund::pledge()/unpledge() before campaign's end date.
-6. If the campaign's goal is not met by the end date then the Crowdfund contract allows refund to be initiated by the investors/donors.
+6. If the campaign's goal is not met by the end date then the Crowdfund contract allows refund to be initiated by the investors/sponsors/donors.
 7. If the campaign's goal is met by the end date then the organizers can initiate Crowdfund::claim() transaction.
 8. Claims are approved through multi-sig wallet.

+---